 - these Stuffed Potato Cakes can be veggie or include just a small spoonful of meat or fish;

 And more puddings!
-Apple crumble is easy, will get you Best Mum award and mean that everyone is full even if the main course is smaller.
+Apple crumble is easy and means that everyone is full even if the main course is smaller.

 Look for ways to stretch other expensive foods too.
 If you buy fruit juice, dilute it by 25% and slowly increase that to 50%.
 Not just half the cost but it’s more thirst-quenching and has fewer calories.